PCMDI/input4MIPs_CVs/docs/dataset-overviews/stratospheric-volcanic-so2-emissions-aod.md

 ### UOEXETER-CMIP-1-2-0

 v1.3.0 updates the handling of small eruptions in the pre-satellite era.
-Hence v1.2.0 is retracted.
+Hence v1.2.0 is deprecated.

 ### UOEXETER-CMIP-1-1-3

 v1.2.0 includes climatology data (for piControl simulations) and updates the handling of small eruptions.
-Hence v1.1.3 is retracted.
+Hence v1.1.3 is deprecated.

 <!--- end-revision-history -->